Skip to main content

 Keyword:

-Braking System, Connected Vehicles, E-Volve Cluster, MULTI-MOBY, Nonlinear Model Predictive Control, Vehicle Dynamics, Vehicle Safety
+Braking System, Connected Vehicles, E-Volve Cluster, Nonlinear Model Predictive Control, Vehicle Dynamics, Vehicle Safety

 Link: